2Mundos/handbrake-win-mingw-gtk/README.md

 docker build -t handbrake --build-arg ARCH=aarch64 .

 The archive ghb-aarch64.zip will be created at the / directory in the docker image.

+## As a convenience we have precompiled binaries built included in this repository, compiled using the script above on a Linux Host.